YetOpen/certbot-zimbra/README.md

 See [Preparation](#preparation): [Alternate webserver](#alternate-webserver)

-### Alternate webserver, manual certbot new certificate request
+### Alternate webserver, manual Certbot new certificate request

-As above, but the first certificate can be obtained manually with certbot outside of this script with the authenticator plugin of your choice.
+As above, but the first certificate can be obtained manually with Certbot outside of this script with the authenticator plugin of your choice.
 Refer to the letsencrypt documentation for first certificate request information.

 After the certificate has been obtained, `-d/--deploy-only` can be used to deploy the certificate in Zimbra (to use it in services other than HTTP also) and renewal can be done as usual with `--deploy-hook`.